 Steering Column Universal Joint Added August 2010

 Whilst the one-piece does avoid the fiddle of getting the spider and cups out of the yokes, and refitting, they are about seven-times the price of the repair kit for the repairable version.
-OTOH I replaced Bee's four times in 23 years and picked up slight play in the current one in 2018.
-Although not a source of MOT problems (on previous occasions it's been a failure) there have been advisories of wear in the rack for about three years, including a replacement only a few months old.
-So I'm wondering if it is the UJ they are picking up and have ordered another kit to replace it yet again (which didn't help).
-Ironically, despite doing double the mileage (with me) and several years of that with intractable steering wheel vibration Vee is still on the same UJ she came to me with!
+OTOH I have replaced Bee's five times now in 34 years, lasting less and less each time despite being very careful with alignment!
+Although not a source of MOT problems (on two previous occasions it's been a failure) there have been advisories of wear in Bee's rack for about three years, including a replacement only a few months old.
+So I'm wondering if it is the UJ they are picking up and in November 2023 replaced it yet again and on a retest it made no difference.
+Not only that but less than a year and 1500 miles later that one is also showing play, and the rack inner joints again get an advisory!
+Ironically, despite doing over 100k and several years of that with intractable steering wheel vibration Vee is still on the same UJ she came to me with - and quite possibly the original at 230k!
 Because of the vibration I expected problems with that UJ, so bought a new one ready for if and when I got the vibration fixed, which I did eventually but the UJ still shows no play at all so it sits 'on the shelf'.

 November 2023: As part of a long saga involving steering racks I changed the column UJ yet again - for the fifth time each time with them showing play - not that it had any effect on the steering column problem, that seems to have been down to pinion shimming!